In a world that seems to spiral further and further out of control every day, Kurt Deimer is just trying to create order in the chaos.

 “There’s too many people trying to tell everyone how to be today,” says Deimer, drawing on a cigarette and pausing before continuing his thought… “I’m just a simple guy.
 I support the people that make my life better, and I try to make their lives better in return.
 If we all just worried about that and not everything else that we can’t control, the world would be such a better place.”

-“I’ve worked with so many artists on so many different levels, it’s nice to be in a situation where you feel full creative freedom, and that’s what I’ve found with Kurt Deimer,” says Phil X of their partnership.
-“It started with recording ‘full-on Phil X’ uncensored guitar parts - ‘Have A Cigar’ was one of those and, yes, I just used my name in the third person! - and has evolved into writing music that would have never materialized if Kurt hadn’t sent me his lyrics in his style.”
+“I’ve worked with so many artists on so many different levels, it’s nice to be in a situation where you feel full creative freedom, and that’s what I’ve found with Kurt Deimer,” says guitarist Phil X of their musical partnership.
+“It started with recording ‘full-on Phil X’ uncensored guitar parts and has evolved into writing music that would have never materialized if Kurt hadn’t sent me his lyrics in his style.”

 “When people listen to my music, I want to help them decompress and feel better after a brutal day.
 That’s what music always did for me, and that’s what we need more of today,” says the frontman, taking another long drag off his cigarette… “After a long, hard day of work, just come to my show and jam.
 We need this in our lives to fight the stress.
 We work hard all day, we deserve to rock hard.”